Greg Engel

-Gregory Allen Engel (born January 18, 1971) is an American former professional football center who played four seasons in the National Football League (NFL) with the San Diego Chargers and Detroit Lions.
-He played college football at University of Illinois at Urbana-Champaign.
+Gregory Allen Engel (born January 18, 1971) is an American former professional football player who was a center for four seasons in the National Football League (NFL) with the San Diego Chargers and Detroit Lions.
+He played college football for the Illinois Fighting Illini.

 Early life

 Gregory Allen Engel was born on January 18, 1971, in Davenport, Iowa.
 He attended Bloomington High School in Bloomington, Illinois.

 College career

-Engel was a member of the Illinois Fighting Illini from 1989 to 1993 and a four-year letterman from 1990 to 1993.
+Engel attended the University of Illinois at Urbana-Champaign and was a member of the Fighting Illini from 1989 to 1993 and a four-year letterman from 1990 to 1993.
 He had a disk removed from his back in the summer of 1990 that caused him to miss three months.
 He made his debut in November 1990 after Curt Lovelace suffered an injury.
 Engel was then a three-year starter from 1991 to 1993.
 He was named second-team All-Big Ten by the Associated Press as a senior in 1993.